Shuvam-Das/AutomatedPerformanceTestAndAnalysisTool/README.md

 ## ✨ Key Features

+- **Visual Orchestration with n8n**: Replaces a rigid script-based orchestrator with a flexible, visual n8n workflow, enabling advanced error handling, branching, and easier integration with tools like Slack and Jira.
-- **Automated Production Log Analysis**: Ingests historical production logs to calculate baseline performance metrics like peak Transactions Per Second (TPS).
+- **Automated Production Log Analysis**: Ingests historical production logs to calculate baseline performance metrics.
-- **Dynamic Workload Modeling**: Translates production metrics and client requirements (e.g., "test at 50% above peak") into a mathematical workload model.
+- **Dynamic Workload Modeling**: Translates production metrics into a mathematical workload model.
+- **Automatic Archiving & Versioning**: Every test run's artifacts (reports, scripts, models) are automatically archived in a timestamped folder and committed to Git, creating a historical "memory" for future analysis and self-training.
 - **Advanced JMeter Script Generation**: Automatically creates complex JMeter (`.jmx`) test scripts with features that normally require manual effort:
   - **Correlation**: Handles dynamic values like session tokens.
   - **Parameterization**: Uses external CSV data for realistic inputs (e.g., usernames, passwords).
   - **Pacing**: Employs a `ConstantThroughputTimer` to precisely control the load.
   - **Think Time**: Simulates realistic user pauses.
 - **Multi-Environment Targeting**: Analyzes logs from a production environment to safely execute tests against a configured **Staging**, **UAT**, or **local** environment.
-- **Self-Healing Pipeline**: The central `Orchestrator` agent can detect failures in the pipeline (e.g., invalid logs, script errors) and attempt to recover or use fallback strategies.
 - **Self-Training Capabilities**: Agents record their successes and failures to a shared **Knowledge Base**.
 This allows the system to learn from past mistakes, for example, by trying a different log parser if the default one fails.
-- **Fully Containerized**: All agents are isolated in Docker containers and managed by Docker Compose for easy setup and execution.
+- **Fully Containerized**: All agents and the n8n orchestrator are isolated in Docker containers and managed by Docker Compose.
+- **Intelligent Reporting**: Automatically generates a detailed Markdown report with critical issues, observations, and actionable recommendations.

 ---